 Sydney is Australia’s most famous city.
 It contains such exciting and famous landmarks as The Sydney Opera House and The Sydney Harbour Bridge.
 But anyone can tell you the regular things to see in this vibrant and spirited capital city.
-Taronga Zoo, Sydney Harbour Bridge Climb, Manly, Bondi Beach, Darling Harbour, and Circular Quay are all impressive things to see, for sure.
+Taronga Zoo, Sydney Harbour Bridge Climb, Manly, Bondi Beach, Darling Harbour, Sydney Botanical Gardens and Circular Quay are all impressive things to see, for sure.
 A trip to Sydney would not be complete without setting your eyes on our illustrious landmarks that are synonymous with Sydney, and Australia.
 But peel back a layer of city tourism and you may discover some hidden gems of Sydney.
-It’s a great city and one where exploration will be rewarded with unique attractions and activities.
+It’s a great city, and one where exploration will be rewarded with unique attractions and activities.

 Hidden Gems of Sydney

 You can use our index, below to find the hidden gem for you.
 Don’t forget to save this list to Pinterest, hit the red button and a choice of pins will appear.

 Hidden Gems of Sydney Tour